Est. time: 20 min.

 Fitting the Forum to the Fuss

 There are many other forms of third party dispute resolution, beyond this kind of mediation.
-They range from simple facilitation—where someone convenes the parties and perhaps runs a meeting—to binding arbitration in which the intervenor has the power to declare winners and losers.
+They fall along a spectrum ranging from simple facilitation—where someone convenes the parties and perhaps chairs a meeting—to binding arbitration where the intervenor has the power to declare who wins and who loses.

 Feelings may matter less in other instances, say where parties have an honest disagreement about the facts in question or their consequences.
 In those situations, an arbitrator may be called in to hear the evidence and make a ruling.